DmitryMyadzelets/u-machine/README.md

 Create a finite state machine, passing an object to it.
 The object must contain an object property `states`.
 Each state should be a function.
 The initial state must also be defined.

 On creation of the machine, a `current` property pointing to the current state will be added to the object you passed to it.
-After each transition the machine also maintains a `prior` property which refers to the prior state the machine was before the transition.
+The machine also creates, after each transition, a `prior` property which refers to the state the machine was before making a transition.

 ## Running